28 Feb 2024

 'Institutions of Innovation' is a series of monthly interviews with the institutions driving the UK’s innovation policy.

-This is piecing together the UK's innovation landscape; setting out the key actors, what they do, where they sit and how industry can engage, including through techUK.
+Each contribution gradually pieces together the UK's innovation landscape; setting out the key actors, what they do, where they sit and how industry can engage, including through techUK.

 This month's insight focuses on space regulation.
 Further information on the CAA's work in this area can be found in techUK's first Emerging Space Technologies 'industry perspective' report, published on 4 March 2024.